Notre Dame Fighting Irish: Moniker

-It has been asserted by Notre Dame alumnus historian Todd Tucker (Class of 1990) that the moniker became official in large part as a way of honoring and appeasing the student body, after a confrontation with the Ku Klux Klan.
+Notre Dame alumnus historian Todd Tucker from the class of 1990 asserts that the moniker became official in large part as a way of honoring and appeasing the student body after a confrontation with the Ku Klux Klan.
 The Klan had planned a three-day rally to begin on May 17, 1924.
-In response to racist and anti-immigration sentiments espoused by the Klan, a large number, between 50 and 500, of Notre Dame students arrived in downtown South Bend to interrupt the Klan's parade with violent harassment.
+In response to racist and anti-immigration sentiments espoused by the Klan, a large number of Notre Dame students arrived in downtown South Bend to interrupt the Klan's parade with violent harassment.
 A secondary brawl ensued following the weekend's incident.
 Rev. Matthew Walsh, C.S.C., then the university president, having addressed the immediate threats of continued violence between the Klan and members of the university, was able to calm the students’ ire and restore relative peace.

-Francis Wallace, a student press agent for Knute Rockne and sportswriter, tried to popularize the name “Blue Comets” starting in 1923, but soon gave up and admitted his artificial attempt at a lasting name failed.
-Instead, he contributed to popularize the use of “Fighting Irish” in the pages of the New York Post and the New York Daily News.
+Francis Wallace, a student press agent for Knute Rockne and sportswriter, tried to popularize the name “Blue Comets” starting in 1923 but soon gave up and admitted his artificial attempt at a lasting name failed.
+Instead, he helped to popularize the use of “Fighting Irish” in the pages of the New York Post and the New York Daily News.

-In 1927, university president Rev. Matthew J. Walsh, authorized the moniker "The Fighting Irish" as the official nickname.
+In 1927, university president Matthew J. Walsh authorized the moniker "The Fighting Irish" as the official nickname.
 He stated that "The university authorities are in no way averse to the name ‘Fighting Irish’ as applied to our athletic teams.
 It seems to embody the spirit that we like to see carried into effect by the various organizations that represent us on the athletic field.
 I sincerely hope that we may always be worthy of the ideal embodied in the term ‘Fighting Irish."